top of page

 A Different Type of Society

-Experts state that over half of the world’s population resides in cities, and Kring is confident her model is adaptable to any city globally.
-She explains that this transformation will require time, as it involves altering mindsets, structures, and institutions, along with the complex interaction of family, education, employment, and traffic policies.
+Experts indicate that over half of the world's population lives in urban areas, and Kring is confident that her model can be implemented in any city globally.
+She acknowledges that this transformation will require time, as it involves changing mindsets, structures, and institutions, along with the complex interaction of family, education, employment, and transportation policies.

-But, argues Kring, the effort would be worthwhile as such a change would greatly benefit many lives.
-"My battle cry would be for peaceful mornings to boost quality of life and increase productivity by aligning with our biological clock," said Kring.
-She concluded: "A biological rhythm is not a choice; it's inherent.
+However, Kring argues that the effort would be worthwhile, as such a shift would significantly improve many lives.
+"My rallying cry would be for peaceful mornings to enhance quality of life and boost productivity by aligning with our biological clock," she says.
+And concludes: "A biological rhythm is not a choice; it's inherent.
 And I will continue advocating for equality between early risers and night owls."

 "My battle cry would be for peaceful mornings to boost quality of life and increase productivity by aligning with our biological clock.
 And I will continue advocating for equality between early risers and night owls."